We are enormously excited to invite you to Passionfest 2014, 21st to 23rd of February.

 Joel McKerrow: Australian spoken-word artist passionate about the role of the artist as prophet.

 Mark & Mary Hurst: Pastors with the Anabaptist Association of Australia and passionate about conflict resolution.

 This year we’ve tried to make it easier than ever for everyone to come.
 However, last year’s festival sold out so if you’d like the guarantee of making it along don’t take your chances at the gate.
 Booking before is way cheaper and helps the Passionfest team to make sure there’s plenty of food and facilities for everyone.
-This year ticketing is provided through online outlet dash-tickets.
+This year ticketing is provided online.
 By doing this electronically we can lower our carbon-footprint and keep the event cheap by lowering the number of people needed to administrate Passionfest.
-The link for this will be up shortly.
+Click here to register.
 If however, you would like to talk to a person rather than a machine, you can contact us at: email@example.com

 $70 - Early bird (before Jan 17)

 $125 - Gate (keep in mind last year's event sold out)

 Group of 10 individuals or more - 15% discount on your total cost

 Passionfest is run by volunteers - and there's heaps you can do to make the festival happen.
 Watch this space for updated lists of help needed, or contact us to offer your skills.